datanav/docs/hub/documentation/service-configuration/pipes/configuration-sources-rest.rst

      -
      - Yes

+   * - ``operations``
+     - Object
+     - An object containing the registered operations allowed for the ``operation`` specified.
+See the :ref:`Operation properties <rest_operations>`  section for details.
+Note that you can also define an ``operations`` property on the :ref:`REST system <rest_system>`.
+If present both places then the source version will take precedence.
+You need to specify an ``operations`` section  in at least one of them.
+       If multiple pipes use the same operation configuration you should consider storing it on the system so they can be reused.
+Note that secrets are only allowed in the ``operations`` property defined on the system.
+     -
+     -

    * - ``properties``
      - Object
      - Any non-payload properties you need can be specified in the ``properties`` property.
 You can then address